cameronDCU/HPQCGroupB/README.md

 Below are two examples of how the particle simulation data can be visualized.
 These figures illustrate both the instantaneous positions of all particles within the 3D box and the individual trajectories of selected particles over time.

 1. **Particle Positions Over Time (Animated 3D Scatter):**
-   This visualization shows each particle’s position at each simulation step, with the simulation box drawn in wireframe.
+   This visualization shows each particle’s position (taken from particle_positions.csv) at each simulation step, with the simulation box drawn in wireframe.
 As the animation progresses, you can see how particles move and distribute themselves within the box.

    ![Animation Example](https://github.com/cameronDCU/HPQCGroupB/blob/main/particle_animation.gif)
    *Figure: Sample frame from the animated 3D scatter plot.*